MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 # Python TSP solver for waste collection
 In a bid to entrance into a french engineer school, I had to work on the theme "Transition, Transformation, Conversion" for my TIPE.
 Therefore, I decided to focus on the waste collection problem in Bordeaux (French City).
-First, I wanted to work on household daily waste, but there were too much difficulties (and in the real life, the optimisation depends on on-field agents' experience).
+First, I wanted to work on household daily waste, but there were too many difficulties (and in the real life, the optimisation depends on on-field agents' experience).
-This is why I wanted to study the situation for the *voluntary drop-off points (VDP)* (glass columns or food waste) whose informatic optimisation is used by private companies or municipalities.
+This is why I wanted to study the situation for the *voluntary drop-off points (VDP)* (glass or food waste columns) whose informatic optimisation is used by private companies or municipalities.
 ## The city : Bordeaux, Le Triangle d'Or
 Thanks to openstreetmap contributors : https://www.openstreetmap.org/#map=13/44.84133/-0.5805
 you can have access to all data that you need.
-Indeed, the name of the differents roads, the properties of the ways and the direction of traffic being extrated, I was able to build a graph of Bordeaux from scratch.
+Indeed, the name of the different roads, the properties of the ways and the direction of traffic being extrated, I was able to build a graph of Bordeaux from scratch.
 The following work will be done on a specific neighborhood : the Golden Triangle of Bordeaux, but it will work the same way for the others.
 This strategy is known as **"divide and conquer"**.

 ![Ville](https://github.com/user-attachments/assets/580a785a-8576-4683-ae72-9578e8f0ab2b)
 ## Graphs algorithms